mlab817/faqs/src/climate-resilient-agriculture-office/how-does-the-da-provide-early-warning-to-farming-and-fishing-communities-to-mitigate-losses-from-inc.md

 ---
  title: How does the DA provide early warning to farming and fishing communities to mitigate losses from incoming extreme events?

-tags: ["provide","early","warning","farming","fishing","communities","mitigate","losses","incoming","extreme","events"]

  ---

-### Climate Resilient Agriculture Office
+## Climate Resilient Agriculture Office

-## How does the DA provide early warning to farming and fishing communities to mitigate losses from incoming extreme events?
+# How does the DA provide early warning to farming and fishing communities to mitigate losses from incoming extreme events?

  - The issuance of Memorandum Circular no. 04, s.2020 mandates every DA-RFOs to provide Farming-Fishing Advisories based on weather and climate outlook as a basic service.
 We have built the capacity of our RFOs in providing farm-fishing advisories by using the methodology developed by our experts from the DA RFO V.